alxp/islandora/CONTRIBUTING.md

 We also have an irc channel -- #islandora -- on freenode.net.
 Feel free to hang out there, ask questions, and help others out if you can.

-Please note that this project is released with a [Contributor Code of Conduct](http://islandora.ca/codeofconduct).
+Please note that this project operates under the [Islandora Community Code of Conduct](http://islandora.ca/codeofconduct).
 By participating in this project you agree to abide by its terms.

 ## Workflows